dbutz/SchoolSite-Pro-Docs/dataValidation/dataValidator.md

 </p>

 **Please Note: Data Setup works the same for each kind of validation (Redistricting/Plans, Forecasts, and Locator).**
-1. In the Data Setup pane, select the study areas, schools, and students’ files you want to import/validate and it will automatically run once you've selected your file.
+1. In the Data Setup pane, select the  schools, study areas and students’ files you want to import/validate and it will automatically run once you've selected your file.
 2. Wait a few seconds until the green progress bar completes.
 When the check for the file is finished, you will see one of three icons:

 <p align="center">